vesoft-inc/nebula/docs/manual-EN/3.build-develop-and-administration/3.deploy-and-administrations/server-administration/graph-service-administration/graph-metrics.md

 Currently supported types are SUM, COUNT, AVG, RATE and P quantiles (P99, P999, ..., P999999).
 Among which:

-- metrics have suffixes `_qps` and `_error_qps` support SUM, COUNT, AVG, RATE but don't support P quantiles.
+- Metrics have suffixes `_qps` and `_error_qps` support SUM, COUNT, AVG, RATE but don't support P quantiles.
-- metrics have suffixes `_latency` support SUM, COUNT, AVG, RATE, and P quantiles.
+- Metrics have suffixes `_latency` support SUM, COUNT, AVG, RATE, and P quantiles.

 ### Time Range

-Currently supported time ranges are 60, 600, and 3600, which mean the last minute, the last ten minutes, and the last hour till now.
+Currently, the supported time ranges are 60s, 600s, and 3600s, which correspond to the last minute, the last ten minutes, and the last hour till now.

 ## Obtain the Corresponding Metrics via HTTP Interface

-According to the above introduction, you can make a complete metrics name, here are some examples:
+According to the above introduction, you can make a complete metrics name.
+Here are some examples:

 ```cpp
 graph_insertVertex_latency.avg.60   // the average latency of successfully inserting a vertex in the last minute
 graph_updateEdge_error_qps.count.3600  // total number of failures in updating an edge in the last hour
 ```

 Assume that a graph service is started locally, and the `ws_http_port` port number is set to 13000 when starting.
-It is sent through the GET interface of HTTP.
-The method name is get_stats, and the parameter is stats plus the corresponding metrics name.
+It is sent through the **GET** interface of HTTP.
+The method name is **get_stats**, and the parameter is stats plus the corresponding metrics name.
 Here's an example of getting metrics via the HTTP interface:

 ```bash
 # obtain a metrics